vrgcodes/StudentPortalTest/README.md

 - Providing administrators with oversight and verification tools
 - Providing students with access to past papers and an AI study bot.

-It is designed to be used daily, not as a one-off tool.

 ## Architecture

 The system is structured as a web-based application with: